On orthogonal polar spaces: Introduction

 The rank of a polar space $\cP$, usually denoted by $\rank(\cP)$, is defined as the least upper bound of the lengths of the well ordered chains of singular subspaces contained in it with $\emptyset$ regarded as the smallest singular subspace.
 We recall that the \emph{length} of a chain is its cardinality, diminished by $1$ when the chain is finite.
 In particular, the rank of an infinite well ordered chain is just its cardinality, namely the cardinality of the ordinal number representing the isomorphism class of the chain itself.

 The rank of a projective space is its generating rank, namely its dimension augmented by $1$.
 The \emph{rank} $\rank(X)$ of a singular subspace $X$ of $\cP$ is its rank as a projective space.

-If the maximal singular subspaces of $\cP$ have all finite rank then they all have the same rank.
+If the maximal singular subspaces of $\cP$ have all finite rank, then they all have the same rank.
 This common rank coincides with $\rank(\cP)$ according to the definition above.
 For the sake of completeness, when $\cP$ admits singular subspaces of infinite rank we put $\rank(\cP) = \infty$ even if we shall not deal with this case in the present paper.
 Polar spaces of rank $2$ are called \emph{generalized quadrangles}.
 Polar spaces of rank $1$ are just sets of pairwise non-collinear points.

 Henceforth we shall always assume that $\cP$ has finite rank, say $n$.
-The hyperplanes of $\cP$ have rank either $n-1$ or $n$.
+Then, the hyperplanes of $\cP$ have rank either $n-1$ or $n$.

 Since the rank of $\cP$ is finite, for any maximal singular subspace $M$ there exists another maximal singular subspace $M'$ disjoint from $M$.
-Then, fixed a basis $(p_1,\dots, p_n)$ of $M$ (by {\it basis} of a projective space we mean a minimal generating set), there is a unique basis $(p'_1,\dots, p'_n)$ of $M'$ such that $p_i\perp p'_j$ if and only if $i\neq j$.
+Fixed a basis $(p_1,\dots, p_n)$ of $M$ (by {\it basis} of a projective space we mean a minimal generating set), there is a unique basis $(p'_1,\dots, p'_n)$ of $M'$ such that $p_i\perp p'_j$ if and only if $i\neq j$.
 Such a pair $\{(p_1,\dots, p_n),(p'_1,\dots, p'_n)\}$ of generating sets is called a {\em frame} of $\cP$ (see \cite{PasDG},~\cite{BC}).
 In general, if $\cP$ is embeddable of rank $n$, a set spanning $\cP$ must contain at least $2n$ points, the cardinality of a frame.
 In this case, the frame is a minimal set spanning a subspace of $\cP$ with the same rank as $\cP$.
-Note that there are non-embeddable subspaces of rank $3$ which are spanned by a number of points smaller then the cardinality of a frame (\cite{P-VM}).
+Note that there are non-embeddable subspaces of rank $3$ which are spanned by a number of points smaller than the cardinality of a frame~\cite{P-VM}.

-In~\cite{ILP21b}, we introduced an intrinsic parameter of $\cP$ called the \emph{anisotropic gap} (there under the name of {\it anisotropic defect}) of $\cP$ as follows.
-Let $\mathfrak{N}(\cP)$ denote the family, ordered by inclusion, of the well-ordered chains of subspaces of $\cP$ containing a frame.
-Then the {\em anisotropic gap} $\mathrm{gap}({\cP})$ of $\cP$ is the least upper bound of the lengths of the elements of $\mathfrak{N}(\cP)$, i.e
+In~\cite{ILP21b}, we introduced an intrinsic parameter of $\cP$ called the \emph{anisotropic gap} (there under the name of {\it anisotropic defect}) of $\cP$ as follows; see also~\cite{Srv23}.
+Let $\mathfrak{N}(\cP)$ be the family, ordered by inclusion, of the well-ordered chains of subspaces of $\cP$ containing a frame.
+The {\em anisotropic gap} $\mathrm{gap}({\cP})$ of $\cP$ is the least upper bound of the lengths of the elements of $\mathfrak{N}(\cP)$, i.e

-In other words, the anisotropic gap of $\cP$ tells how ``far'' $\cP$ is from any of its subspaces spanned by frames.
+In other words, the anisotropic gap of $\cP$ tells us how ``far'' $\cP$ is from any of its subspaces spanned by frames.